Bulgaria - Country Commercial Guide

 Soft Drinks/Waters/Juices

 The soft drinks market is one of the country’s most dynamic.
-In 2021, soft drink imports were at USD 171 million, slightly below the record achieved in 2020 (USD 178 million).
-The market has stagnated in the first four months of 2022 with a four percent decline due to growing inflation and supply chain challenges (Source: BICO Non-Alcoholic Beverages/Bottled drinks, Eurostat/Trade Data Monitor).
+In 2022, soft drink imports were USD 175 million, 2 percent more than in 2021.
+The market has further expanded in the first five months of 2023, with an impressive 21 percent, due to growing consumer demand (Source: BICO Non-Alcoholic Beverages/Bottled drinks, Eurostat/Trade Data Monitor).
+U.S. exports in 2022 and through the first six months of 2023 have been flat at USD 360 million, with growth of a less than a percent.

 • The Association of Soft Drinks Producers projects local consumption will continue to increase over the next several years.
 U.S. producers successfully compete with juice concentrates, most of which are imported.